Social Influence Theory: Its Psychological Contributions

 Another form of social influence observed by social influence theory is obedience to authority.
 Explored among other authors by Milgram, obedience is understood as following the instructions of an individual who is considered above or has power or greater social status regardless of one’s own attitude, judgment or belief.

-You may be interested: The Problem of Other Minds: What it is and What Theories Address it
+You may be interested: Placebo Effect in Animals: What it is and Why it Appears

 Through this aspect, an attempt has been made to explain why some people carry out certain actions that would generally be considered negative by the subjects themselves, such as some that occurred during war conflicts.
 The control to which the subject is subjected the identity and the degree of expertise or authority associated with the person who directs the behavior and internal factors such as the personality of the individual and their reactance are aspects that greatly influence the performance of each one.